Dubai property booms as wealthy buyers escape lockdowns

 Luxury villas are the hottest segment in the market, with European buyers in particular seeking homes on Dubai’s signature Palm Jumeirah artificial island, as well as golf course estates.

-Dubai's roller coaster property market, which had been in steady decline since 2014, went into flatline after COVID-19 hit last year and the emirate slammed shut its borders, said Zhann Zochinke, chief operating officer of consultancy Property Monitor.
+Dubai’s rollercoaster property market, which had been in steady decline since 2014, went into flatline after COVID-19 hit last year and the emirate slammed shut its borders, said Zhann Zochinke, chief operating officer of consultancy Property Monitor.

 “Then straight after that lockdown period we started to see transaction volumes increase, and they really haven’t stopped since,” he said.